Tabitha Wilson

 Featured image courtesy of Magda Ehlers via Pexels.
 Image license found here.
 No changes have been made to this image.

-Tabitha is an MA Journalism student at Sheffield University.
-She has previously worked as a maritime journalist, and studied politics at Durham University.
+Tabitha is currently a reporter for Newsquest, and was previously an MA Journalism student at Sheffield University.
+She has worked as a maritime journalist in the past, and studied politics at Durham University.
 She enjoys writing about music, culture, and travel.

 Leave a Reply